aesoto/Black-Litterman-Optimization-Tool/README.md

 # Black-Litterman-Optimization-Tool
 This is a test file.
-Database query is substituted for a data file - for demo purposes Also required is the industry library file
+Database query is substituted out
+Index query is subsituted out

+Script reads:
+- data.xlsx for price data
+- industrydata.xlsx for company subsectors
+-